Pi

 in 1D to get to the ending point and you know exactly how far it is.

-Or you can take a more circuitous route that is not exact but you
+Or you can take a more circuitous route where you'll get to meet the Pi.]

 On the